ShogunSky-Network/Kaido-bot-info/Terms-of-services-main/Terms-of-services-main/readme.md

 ### 1. Description

-**Kaido** is a Discord bot developed by **Dextry** for the **ShogunSky** guild.
+**Kaido** is a Discord bot developed by **Dextry** for the **Tenshi** guild.
 It is designed to manage member verification, assign roles, send automated messages, and support server security and organization.

 ### 2. Permitted Use

 * You must comply at all times with [Discord’s Terms of Service](https://discord.com/terms) and [Community Guidelines](https://discord.com/guidelines).
 * You may not use Kaido for any illegal, abusive, harmful, or malicious activity.
-* The ShogunSky guild is responsible for how the Bot is used on its server.
+* The Tenshi guild is responsible for how the Bot is used on its server.

 ### 3. Data Collection